-Student Life hires student workers whose duties include general office and customer service assistance, Cyber Lounge Information Desk attendant, and districtwide event planning and implementation for various social, educational, community and cultural programs.
+Student workers are hired whose duties include general office and customer service assistance, Cyber Lounge Information Desk attendant, and district wideevent planning and implementation for various social, educational, community and cultural programs.

 Anyone interested in working in the offices of College Activities should fill out the Student Employment Application in Financial Aid.